Original Run: July 3, 2010 - September 26, 2010 Number of Episodes: 13 Genre: Comedy, Slice of Life Based on the Series Created By: Norio Sakurai

 It is with great pleasure that I finally get to recommend Mitsudomoe.

-But these are just my thoughts.
-What are yours?
-Have you seen this show?
-What would be your advice concerning Mitsudomoe?
-Leave a comment down below because I would love to hear what you have to say.
+But these are my thoughts; what are yours?
+Have you seen this show; how would you advise Mitsudomoe?
+Leave a comment below because I would love to hear what you have to say.